Types of Currency Pairs

-Economies around the world have different currencies that reflect the way an economy is doing.
-Stronger economies are associated with stronger currencies and a weaker currency is usually the result of an economy that performs poorly.
-Directly buying or selling a currency is not possible, as this can be done only against other currency.
-For that reason, currencies are paired in two, and Forex trading means buying or selling a currency pair.
-If the currency pair goes in the right direction, a profit is made.
-If not, the trading account suffers a loss.
+Economies around the world have different currencies, and they reflect the way an economy is performing.
+Stronger economies are associated with stronger currencies, while a weaker currency is usually the result of an economy that is performing poorly.
+Directly buying or selling a currency is not possible, as this can only be done against other currency.
+For that reason, currencies are grouped in pairs, and Forex trading means buying or selling a currency pair.
+If the currency pair moves in the right direction, a profit is made; and if not, the trading account suffers a loss.
 Currency pairs are of different types, based on the currencies in their componence.
-Therefore, a currency pair reflects the differences between the two economies they represent.
-Let’s take for example the GBPUSD pair.
-The two currencies that form this pair are the GBP (Great Britain Pound) and the U.S. Dollar.
-They represent two of the largest economies in the world: the United Kingdom and the United States economies.
-Having said that, it means that the currency pair is moving based on the differences between the United States and the United Kingdom economies.
-In other words, if the U.S. economy performs better over a specific period of time, like a quarter or a year, the GBPUSD should normally move to the downside.
+A currency pair therefore reflects the differences between the two economies it represents.
+Let’s take for example the GBP/USD pair.
+The two currencies that form this pair are the Great Britain pound (GBP) and the US dollar.
+They represent two of the largest economies in the world: those of the United Kingdom and the United States, and so it means that the currency pair moves based on the difference between the United States’ and the United Kingdom’s economies.
+In other words, if the US economy performs better over a specific period of time, such as a quarter or a year, the GBP/USD should normally move to the downside.
 Shorting the pair based on the differences between the two economies it represents means trading on fundamental reasons.
-Fundamental analysis is not the only one that makes a currency pair moving, so it is not enough to only look at economic differences between the two economies.
-Other factors like technical analysis, supply and demand, etc., are also influencing currency pairs.
+Fundamental analysis is not the only type that makes a currency pair move, so it is not enough to only look at economic differences between the two economies.
+Other factors such as technical analysis, supply and demand, etc., also influence currency pairs.

 Different Currency Pairs

-There are different currency pairs that form the so-called dashboard, and they are grouped in different categories.
-The one factor that matters the most in grouping currency pairs is the all-important U.S. dollar.
-The U.S. dollar is the world’s reserve currency, and it represents the one currency the entire financial system as we know it functions.
-Everything in the financial system is based on the dollar and therefore it represents the one element that allows currency pairs to be grouped.
+There are different currency pairs that form the so-called dashboard, and they are grouped into different categories.
+The one factor that matters the most in grouping currency pairs is the all-important US dollar.
+The US dollar is the world’s reserve currency, and it represents the one currency the entire financial system as we know it functions on.
+Everything in the financial system is based on the dollar, and therefore it represents the one fixed element that allows currency pairs to be grouped.

-Any other currency pair that is not having the U.S. dollar in its componence is called a “cross” pair.
-Crosses are characterized by ranging more than a major pair and this is because of the fact that the U.S. dollar is missing, hence the liquidity is low.
-Low liquidity brings in turn low volatility levels, and low volatility levels bring ranges.
-Ranges are not necessarily a bad thing for the Forex market because there are trading strategies that are made exactly for currency pairs that range the most.
+Any other currency pair that does not have the US dollar in its componence is called a “cross” pair.
+Crosses are characterised by ranging more than a major pair does, and this is because of the fact that the US dollar is missing, hence the liquidity is low.
+Low liquidity in turn brings low volatility levels, and low volatility levels bring ranges.
+Ranges are not necessarily a bad thing for the Forex market, as there are trading strategies that are made exactly for currency pairs that range the most.
 Such strategies involve buying or selling a currency pair based on the moves an oscillator (a technical indicator that uses a mathematical formula to plot values on the bottom of a chart, based on price levels that happened in the past) is making.
-An oscillator is showing overbought and oversold levels and traders are selling in overbought and buying in oversold areas.
-This strategy works on crosses and on trading sessions characterized by low volatility.
-The Asian session is typically a slow one, where ranges are dominant, so, trading a cross with an oscillator during the Asian session has more chances to be a successful strategy than on other sessions.
-Because of frequent periods with low liquidity, the spreads on the crosses are bigger than on majors.
+An oscillator shows overbought and oversold levels, and traders sell in overbought, and buy in oversold, areas.
+This strategy works on crosses and on trading sessions characterised by low volatility.
+The Asian session is typically a slow one where ranges are dominant, so trading a cross with an oscillator during the Asian session has more chances of being a successful strategy than it does on other sessions.
+Because of frequent periods with low liquidity, spreads on the crosses are bigger than on the majors.
 In some cases, the spreads are so big that it is virtually impossible to trade those crosses on a short-term horizon.
-The only way to trade them is to have a medium to long-term analysis and expectations.
-This way, the high cost of entering and exiting a trade is diminished.
+The only way to trade them is to have a medium to long-term analysis and expectations, as in this way, the high cost of entering and exiting a trade is diminished.

-Some brokers are dividing the Forex currency pairs into even more categories, like “exotic” currency pairs, “minor” currency pair, etc. What is important is to remember that these are only secondary categories and that the right interpretation is the one based on the U.S. dollar.
-Dividing the currency pairs based on the U.S. dollar’s role is helping traders understand what matters the most for the Forex market.
+Some brokers divide the Forex currency pairs into even more categories, such as “exotic” currency pairs, “minor” currency pair, etc. What is important to remember is that these are only secondary categories, and that the correct interpretation is the one based on the US dollar.
+Dividing the currency pairs based on the US dollar’s role helps traders understand what matters the most for the Forex market.
 If one is looking for hundreds and hundreds of pips in a trade, it is unlikely that this kind of a move is going to happen on crosses.
-Keeping a realistic approach is healthy for a trading account.
-Knowing the advantages and disadvantages of trading crosses is helping traders staying profitable over the long run.
+Maintaining a realistic approach is healthy for a trading account, and knowing the advantages and disadvantages of trading crosses helps traders to stay profitable in the long run.

 - Forex Trading – Explaining the Concept